The initial diagnosis

 You might have friends living with HIV who could be a good source of support.

-NZAF offers free counselling and support to anyone affected or infected by HIV.
+NZAF offers free counselling and support to anyone affected by HIV.
 There is also a network of HIV peer support groups, and HIV specialists around the country you can get in touch with.

 If you’re feeling overwhelmed, this website is a good place to start browsing.
 It’s packed full of useful information and resources.
 You can also call us on 0800 802 437 at any time to chat to a support person, or book an appointment to speak to one of our counsellors in person.